pingcap/docs/sql-statements/sql-statement-alter-index.md

 > **Note:**
 >
-> TiDB does not actually creates an **implicit primary key**.
+> TiDB does not actually create an **implicit primary key**.
 TiDB is compatible with this MySQL restriction only in behavior.

 {{< copyable "sql" >}}